LostStrix/List-RC-EUR-No-scam-/README.md

  • SkyChemical: Possibility of scams. ❌

- • Evcomerio (ChemCloud ES): Very serious, very fast shipping from Spain with GLS.
-3mmc in stock. ☑️
+ • E&Vcomercio (ChemCloud ES): Very serious, very fast shipping from Spain with GLS.
+3mmc in stock but contact chemcloud by email. ☑️

  • Chemistry King: ❔